softwareconstruction240/softwareconstruction/chess/chess-game/chess-game.md

 For the pass off tests to be able to instantiate your classes, you will need to fill in some Factory methods.
 In the `test` folder, go to passoffTests / TestFactory.
 Inside the TestFactory class are 5 methods you will need to fill in for the tests to work properly.
 These methods are in the `Chess Functions` section of TestFactory.
 Each method has a `FIXME` comment that describes what the method needs to return.
 The other methods in TestFactory will be used in future assignments and can be ignored for now.

-The test cases for this assignment are in passoffTests → chessTests.
-ValidMoveTests has a collection of tests for the movement of individual pieces, and ChessGameTests has tests for the overall gameplay.
+The test cases for this assignment are in `passoffTests → chessTests`. `ValidMoveTests` has a collection of tests for the movement of individual pieces, and ChessGameTests has tests for the overall gameplay.
 You will need to pass all these tests to pass off this assignment.

 The Tests in ChessExtraCredit are for the `Castling` and `En Passant` moves.
 Successfully passing these will earn you some extra credit on this assignment, but are not required for pass off.